sedzinfo/workingfunctions/docs/reference/install_all_packages.md

-# Install all packages available in CRAN
+# Install all missing CRAN packages

-Install all packages available in CRAN
+Compares the set of currently installed packages against the full list of packages available on CRAN and installs any that are missing.
+Already-installed packages are not re-downloaded or updated.
+Note that CRAN contains thousands of packages, so this function can take a very long time and requires a large amount of disk space.

 ## Usage